Dodecaphonics/dodecs2/README.md

 # Dodecs Website v2

+Note from DQ 26: I was a bad webmaster for 2 years, but my sister Annie Qiu '24 is the goat and re-did the website for us :).

 This is the second iteration of the Dodecs website and can be viewed at [dodecs.com](dodecs.com).
 The first version of the website is [here](https://github.com/Dodecaphonics/dodecs).

 The list of members can be edited in *src/content/members*.
 Tour info can be edited in *src/data/tour.ts*.